p8/carrierwave-processing/README.md

 ## Usage

-This gem add several useful methods to CarrierWave processing RMagick and MiniMagick modules: `quality` and `strip`.
+This gem add several useful methods to CarrierWave processing RMagick and MiniMagick modules: `quality`, `strip` and `rotate`.
 To use those, you should include specified module (RMagick or MiniMagick) into your uploader and use processors:

     class AvatarUploader < CarrierWave::Uploader::Base